 The software supports up to 1TB of licensed capacity.
 EMC claims that 1TB of capacity is the equivalent of approximately 37TB of traditional backup storage when factoring in de-duplication ratios.

 The single-node model is targeted for deployments in distributed or remote offices.
-Both models support replication, either from the remote office to the data center for consolidation, or between data centers for disaster-recovery purposes.
+Both models support replication, either from the remote office to the data centre for consolidation or between data centres for disaster-recovery purposes.
 Single-node models support an equivalent of 35TB of capacity.

 Jim O’Dorisio, vice president and general manager of EMC’s Avamar business unit, says Avamar Virtual Edition and Avamar Data Store together simplify and expand the deployment options for EMC’s de-duplication software to manage backup growth for remote offices, branch offices, data-center LANs, and VMware environments.